JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example4.md

 ## From CP to SE

+First, a CommunityProfile is created from its building blocks and some metadata about the sampling sites (origin) is added.

 ```@example cp1
 # generate array with sample data
 samps = MicrobiomeSample.(["s$i" for i in 1:10]);